 The rivers and streams that crisscross Bedford—including the pristine Mianus River running through the Bedford Village Historic District—and the lands around them, are brimming with life.
 Some of it is visible to the naked eye, yet mysteries abound both above and below the ground.
 Come learn all about the distinctive ecology of Bedford, in the company of friends and neighbors.

-Each program will be moderated by “CBS Sunday Morning” correspondent David Pogue, seven-time Emmy winner, five-time TED speaker, host of 20 “NOVA”science specials on PBS, creator of the CBS News podcast “Unsung Science.”
+Each Bedford Field Notes program will be moderated by “CBS Sunday Morning” correspondent David Pogue, seven-time Emmy winner, five-time TED speaker, host of 20 “NOVA”science specials on PBS, creator of the CBS News podcast “Unsung Science.”

 Speakers:

-Budd Veverka, Director of Land Management, Mianus River Gorge
+Budd Veverka, Director of Conservation & Stewardship, Mianus River Gorge

 Speakers: